rajrdasani/AgeofEmpires2-EDA/README.md

  - Hypothesis: A player is more likely to get dropped from a Team Match.
  3. Topic 2: Most Popular/Competitive Country
  - Hypothesis: AOE2 will be most popular and competitive in the US
- 4. Topic 3: Cprrelation between Wins and Losses
+ 4. Topic 3: Correlation between Wins and Losses
  - Hypothesis: There will be a correlation between wins and losses because there is no set number of games
  5. Clustering: Player Tiers in Team Random Map
  - Used Hierarchial Modeling